 In 2023, people with developmental disabilities have the option to live, work, and play just like everyone else.
 People with DD live in their own homes, go to jobs that they choose, have meals out with friends, and even go to college.
 Our job at the Champaign County Board of DD is to assist them in navigating these life choices and coordinate the needed supports to help them meet their goals.
 In fact, the #1 goal in our strategic plan is related to inclusion.
 Everyone can make small efforts to educate ourselves and think about ways we can be more inclusive with people of all abilities.
 A few ways to do this are: 1.
 Watch a documentary on the lives of people with disabilities.
 2. Contact the Champaign County Board of DD about volunteer activities or ask what you can do to be involved.
 3. Talk to a community member with disabilities about their experiences and what is going on in their life.
 (I bet you will find that their experiences are very similar to yours.)
 4. Read about disability advocacy online.
 The Champaign County Board of DD website or a simple google search on Ohio developmental disability resources can give you a variety of online documents.
 5. Follow DD organizations or advocacy groups on social media as well.
 At our local libraries throughout Champaign County this month, you will find book displays that highlight the experiences of people with disabilities.
 We would like to thank all the area libraries for partnering with us to make sure these books are front and center during this important month.
 As always, if you have any questions or want to learn more about the Champaign County Board of DD, follow us on social media at www.facebook.com/champaigncbdd.org or check out our website at www.champaigncbdd.org.
 You can also reach us by phone at 937-652-5217.
 Written by: Leigh Anne Wenning, Superintendent October is National Disability Employment Awareness Month.
 The history of NDEAM traces back to 1945 when Congress enacted a law declaring the first week in October “National Employ the Physically Handicapped Week.”
 In 1962, the word “physically” was removed to acknowledge the employment needs and contributions of individuals with all types of disabilities.
 In 1988, Congress expanded the week to a month and changed the name to National Disability Employment Awareness Month.

 Ohio is an Employment First state, which means we place a focus to ensure every individual of working age has an opportunity to seek employment.
 Preparing for employment starts at an early age.
 That’s why the Champaign County Board of Developmental Disabilities (CCBDD) supports programming and opportunities to teens and young adults with disabilities.
 Through the county board efforts, they can experience what work is all about and where their vocational interests may be.
 Currently, CCBDD is actively supporting 41 individuals who are competitively employed in our local community.
 CCBDD works with provider partners, as well as Opportunities for Ohioans with Disabilities, to support people in employment.
 This support looks different for every person.
 It includes training and assistance during orientation, on-going job coaching, technical assistance, or support locating resources to maintain a job.
 We are fortunate in Champaign County to have a variety of employers who understand that people of all abilities can have a positive impact in the workplace and provide valuable support, especially as we face a continued labor shortage.
 If you are an employer interested in learning more, please contact Jeff Coaty at 937-653-5127.
-If you are interested in learning more about employment services at CCBDD, please check out our website at www.ChampaignCBDD.org and make sure to follow us on Facebook (@champaigncbdd.org).
-Written by: Leigh Anne Wenning, Superintendent In September, we take some time to recognize and appreciate the hardworking people who directly support individuals with disabilities, either in their homes, the community or a workplace.
-Direct Support Professionals (DSPs) are tasked with many different roles.
-They may be supporting a person with a disability with learning to cook or making sure they are taking medication safely.
-They may be assisting a person with a disability to access the community and attend a community event like the Champaign County Fair.
-They may even be assisting the person with learning skills that can help them be successful in a job.
+If you are interested in learning more about employment services at CCBDD, please check out our website at www.ChampaignCBDD.org and make sure to follow us on Facebook (@champaigncbdd.org). |

 Archives